 The above information has been compiled by the Company on the basis of information made available by vendors during the year ended December 31, 2023 and year ended December 31, 2022.
 This has been relied upon by auditors

 The Company's exposure to currency and liquidity risks related to trade payables is disclosed in Note 40.
+1 Values less than ₹ 1 million.

 Trade Payables Ageing